-Tax Status
+Tax Status of the Bonds

-In the Agreement the Institution represents and warrants that (i) it is an organization described in Section 501(c)(3) of the IRC and it is not a "private foundation" as defined in Section 509 of the IRC; (ii) it has received letters from the Internal Revenue Service to that effect; (iii) such letters have not been modified, limited or revoked; (iv) it is in compliance with all terms, conditions and limitations, if any, contained in such letters; (v) the facts and circumstances which form the basis of such letters continue substantially to exist as represented to the Internal Revenue Service; and (vi) it is exempt from federal income taxes under Section 501(a) of the IRC.
+The Institution represents and warrants that (i) it is an organization described in Section 501(c)(3) of the IRC (or corresponding provisions of prior law) and it is not a "private foundation" as defined in Section 509 of the IRC; (ii) it has received letters from the Internal Revenue Service to that effect; (iii) such letters have not been modified, limited or revoked; (iv) it is in compliance with all terms, conditions and limitations, if any, contained in such letters; (v) the facts and circumstances which form the basis of such letters continue substantially to exist as represented to the Internal Revenue Service; and (vi) it is exempt from federal income taxes under Section 501(a) of the IRC.
 To the extent consistent with its status as a nonprofit educational institution, the Institution agrees that it will not take any action or omit to take any action if such action or omission would cause any revocation or adverse modification of such federal income tax status of the Institution.